chrisburnell/chrisburnell.com/src/posts/articles/2022-05-11-the-beloved-refactor.md

 ## High Fluking Dive

 Sunsetted my personal use of [Bowhead](/bowhead/) in favour of simpler and more reusable code.
 I might still explore how to make it useful; its <q>type-setting for CSS</q> definitely has some value.
-At the very least, I might explore using it simply for *generating* the CSS variables it uses as part of its powerful `v()` <dfn title="SCSS mixins allow you to define styles that can be easily reused through your code.">mixin</dfn>.
+At the very least, I might explore using it for *generating* the CSS variables it uses as part of its powerful `v()` <dfn title="SCSS mixins allow you to define styles that can be easily reused through your code.">mixin</dfn>.

 ```scss
 .box {